CanInBad/BDCC_wiki/How-to-setup-development-environment.md

 ### Setting up

-You can download the whole project as a [ZIP](http://github.com/Alexofp/BDCC/zipball/main/) then extract or use [git to clone it](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), put the project somewhere.
+You can download the whole project as a [ZIP](http://github.com/Alexofp/BDCC/zipball/main/) or use [git to clone it](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), put the project somewhere.

 ### Open the project in Godot Editor

 Open your Godot Editor, on first launch there won't be any items in this screen.
-Press Import, then copy the full path to your
+Press Import,
+If you download the zip, locate your zip to put on "Project Path" field, new

 <div align="center">
    <img src="images/devGuide/godotImportProject.png" alt="Import button" width="50%"/><br/>